samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/sqa/README.md

 * We do not test the sandboxing code which drops root and does a chroot().
   This is for practical reasons: If we drop root, we won’t be able to write to the files used by gcov/gcc to track test coverage.
+I have verified this code works via hand testing.

+* The `dns_udp == 0` sanity test in setup_bind will never be called
+  in coLunacyDNS, but I am keeping this code because I would rather have a sanity test which is never used.